Immunohistochemistry: Troubleshooting

-In immunohistochemical techniques, there are several steps prior to the final staining of the tissue antigen, which can cause a variety of problems including strong background staining, weak target antigen staining, and autofluorescence.
-Endogenous biotin or reporter enzymes or primary/secondary antibody cross-reactivity are common causes of strong background staining, while weak staining may be caused by poor enzyme activity or primary antibody potency.
-Furthermore, autofluorescence may be due to the nature of the tissue or the fixation method.
-These aspects of IHC tissue prep and antibody staining must be systematically addressed to identify and overcome staining issues.
+In immunohistochemical techniques, there are several steps prior to the final staining of the tissue that can cause a variety of problems.
+It can be strong background staining, weak target antigen staining and presence of artifacts.
+It is important that antibody quality and the immunohistochemistry techniques are optimized.
+Endogenous biotin, reporter enzymes or primary/secondary antibody cross-reactivity are common causes of strong background staining.
+Weak or absent staining may be caused by inaccurate fixation of the tissue or to low antigen levels.
+These aspects of immunohistochemistry tissue prep and antibody staining must be systematically addressed to identify and overcome staining issues.

+Methods to eliminate background staining include dilution of the primary or secondary antibodies, changing the time or temperature of incubation, and using a different detection system or different primary antibody.
+Quality control should as a minimum include a tissue known to express the antigen as a positive control and negative controls of tissue known not to express the antigen, as well as the test tissue probed in the same way with omission of the primary antibody (or better, absorption of the primary antibody).

-Diagnostic IHC markers
+Diagnostic immunohistochemistry markers

-IHC is an excellent detection technique and has the tremendous advantage of being able to show exactly where a given protein is located within the tissue examined.
+Immunohistochemistry is an excellent detection technique and has the tremendous advantage of being able to show exactly where a given protein is located within the tissue examined.
 It is also an effective way to examine the tissues.
-This has made it a widely used technique in the neurosciences, enabling researchers to examine protein expression within specific brain structures.
-Its major disadvantage is that, unlike immunoblotting techniques where staining is checked against a molecular weight ladder, it is impossible to show in IHC that the staining corresponds with the protein of interest.
+This has made it a widely used technique in neuroscience, enabling researchers to examine protein expression within specific brain structures.
+Its major disadvantage is that, unlike immunoblotting techniques where staining is checked against a molecular weight ladder, it is impossible to show in immunohistochemistry that the staining corresponds with the protein of interest.
 For this reason, primary antibodies must be well-validated in a Western Blot or similar procedure.
-The technique is even more widely used in diagnostic surgical pathology for immunophenotyping tumors (e.g. immunostaining for e-cadherin to differentiate between DCIS (ductal carcinoma in situ: stains positive) and LCIS (lobular carcinoma in situ: does not stain positive)).
-More recently, Immunohistochemical techniques have been useful in differential diagnoses of multiple forms of salivary gland, head, and neck carcinomas.
+The technique is even more widely used in diagnostic surgical pathology for immunophenotyping tumors (e.g. immunostaining for e-cadherin to differentiate between ductal carcinoma in situ (stains positive) and lobular carcinoma in situ (does not stain positive)).
+More recently, immunohistochemical techniques have been useful in differential diagnoses of multiple forms of salivary gland, head, and neck carcinomas.

-The diversity of IHC markers used in diagnostic surgical pathology is substantial.
+The diversity of immunohistochemistry markers used in diagnostic surgical pathology is substantial.
 Many clinical laboratories in tertiary hospitals will have menus of over 200 antibodies used as diagnostic, prognostic and predictive biomarkers.
 Examples of some commonly used markers include: